ThornTechPublic/SwiftNetworkStarterKit/README.md

 ## Integration

-First download and unzip [AlamoFire](https://github.com/Alamofire/Alamofire).
-For installation, I prefer to simply copy all the `.swift` files from their `Source` folder.
+First download [AlamoFire](https://github.com/Alamofire/Alamofire).
+To install, follow the instructions on their readme.
+I prefer to simply copy all the `.swift` files from their `Source` folder.

-Next, download and unzip [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
-Again, you can just copy the one `.swift` file from their `Source` folder into your project.
+Next, download [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+Again, I find it easier to just copy the one `.swift` file from their `Source` folder into the project.

 Copy the two lines of code from `AppDelegate.swift` that sets up caching.
 [See Example](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/AppDelegate.swift#L20)